One-game suspension upheld for Greensboro's Larry Ogunjobi after Steelers-Browns fight

 “The bottom line is I should have done a better job keeping my composure in that situation,” Rudolph said today while reading from a prepared statement before briefly taking questions from reporters.

-Garrett and Rudolph became entangled on the next-to-last Steelers snap of Cleveland’s lopsided 21-7 victory.
-Rudolph flipped a short pass to running back Jaylen Samuels just before getting hit by Garrett, who twisted Rudolph to the ground as play continued downfield.
+Garrett and Rudolph became entangled on the next-to-last Steelers snap of Cleveland’s 21-7 victory.
+Rudolph flipped a short pass to running back Jaylen Samuels just before getting hit by Garrett, who twisted Rudolph to the ground as play continued.

 Rudolph took exception to Garrett wrapping him up, calling it “late.”
-Rudolph said he was trying to separate himself from Garrett — who was not flagged on the play — when he briefly grabbed the back of the 6-foot-4, 272-pound Garrett’s helmet.
+Rudolph said he was trying to separate himself from Garrett — who was not flagged on the play — when he briefly grabbed the back of Garrett’s helmet.

 “It was the last play of the game and I was just trying to get him from off on top of me,” Rudolph said.